Lucyfire/dms-plugins/alarmClock/README.md

 ## Configuration

-- set the path to the alarm audio file in the plugins settings, it must be in .wav format
+- Set the path to the alarm audio file in the plugins settings, it must be in .wav format
+- Enable notifications for alarms (default: true)
+- Choose snooze time duration (default: 5 minutes)
+- Choose urgency of notifications (default: critical)

 ## Requirements